peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.md

 ### getPreserveNegativeZero
-    public final boolean getPreserveNegativeZero() Gets a value indicating whether the JSON decoder should preserve the distinction between positive zero and negative zero in floating-point number formats when the decoder decodes JSON to CBOR.
-  For example the JSON number "-0.0" (which expresses negative zero) is decoded to negative zero if this property is <code>true</code>, and to positive zero if this property is <code>false</code>.
-This property has no effect for number conversion kinds in which zeros are always decoded as CBOR integers (such as the <code>IntOrFloat</code> and
- <code>IntOrFloatFromDouble</code> conversion kinds).

-**Returns:**

-* A value indicating whether to preserve the distinction between positive zero and negative zero.
-The default is true.
+    public final boolean getPreserveNegativeZero()
 ### getNumberConversion
     public final JSONOptions.ConversionKind getNumberConversion() Gets a value indicating how JSON numbers are decoded to CBOR integers.